-B.1.4.b Communication/dissemination of policy commitment(s): Business relationships
+B.1.4.b Communication/dissemination of policy commitment(s): Business relationships binding arrangements) with business relationships (see also indicator B.1.7).
+This includes the ILO core labour standards at a minimum.

 Sources: UNGP 16(d); UNGPRF A1.3 and A2.4